-- CSF Strategy 3.1: Create a public art program to promote public art that will foster community pride and improve the visual attractiveness of public spaces. - CSF Strategy 3.2: Continue expansion of the City's Greenway Program including the northernmost segment extending to Windward Parkway. - CSF Strategy 3.3: Construct a greenway trail to enhance pedestrian connectivity between Wills Park and the downtown core. - CSF Strategy 3.4: Continue development of the Encore Center for the Arts to include a 2,000 seat multi-use performance hall and a 500 seat black box theater. - CSF Strategy 3.5: Expand the Senior Activity Center and explore the need for a satellite facility. - CSF Strategy 3.6: Maintain a regionally recognized equestrian center. - CSF Strategy 3.7: Encourage developers to build recreational opportunities in conjunction with new development, and encourage permanent protection of open space for future generations to enjoy.
+- CSF Strategy 3.1: Create a public art program to promote public art that will foster community pride and improve the visual attractiveness of public spaces. - CSF Strategy 3.2: Continue expansion of the City's Greenway Program including the northernmost segment extending to the city limits. - CSF Strategy 3.3: Construct a greenway trail to enhance pedestrian connectivity between the Big Creek Greenway, Wills Park and the downtown core. - CSF Strategy 3.4: Continue development of the Center for the Arts. - CSF Strategy 3.5: Expand the Senior Activity Center and explore the need for a satellite facility. - CSF Strategy 3.6: Maintain a regionally recognized equestrian center. - CSF Strategy 3.7: Encourage developers to build recreational opportunities in conjunction with new development, and encourage permanent protection of open space for future generations to enjoy.